 Municipalities around the country are wrestling with how to address the opioid epidemic.
 Many have deemed it a public health crisis.
 They seek to contain the epidemic through both treatment and prevention.
 Some have formed task forces, comprising law enforcement, local government, social workers, medical professionals and EMS workers.
 Each area of expertise provides its own perspective for how everyone, working together, can best address the situation.
 The National League of Cities offers information on addressing the problem as a community.

 Each profession continues to address training, too.
 A program of Johns Hopkins Medical Center trains paramedics in the Baltimore area.
-Says the Johns Hopkins Gazette, “Paramedic participants will learn about recovery success stories, evidence to counter the negative perception of substance abuse, principles of addiction science, and how to better communicate [with addicts].”
+Says the Johns Hopkins Gazette, “Paramedic participants will learn about recovery success stories, evidence to counter the negative perception of substance abuse, principles of addiction science, and how to better communicate .”
 They will learn a screening and referral protocol, and gain a stronger understanding of how addiction works.

 Some EMS workers report “compassion fatigue” after seeing so many overdose cases.
 They often visit the same addicts over and over again.
 They also witness the effects on the addict’s loved ones, including children.
 The Cincinnati Enquirer interviewed several EMS workers and reported that they “have become more like counselors or pastors or caregivers interceding for children.”
 The article when on to describe compassion fatigue as “when typically caring people find themselves unable to empathize anymore because the frequency of the appeals for their help is so overwhelming.”
 An EMS worker may seek out emotional support to handle the toll.